 - Father’s Day ⇢ June 16 in the US – deals start appearing from the beginning of the month

-- Prime Day ⇢ Predicted for July 13-14 – early deals are revealed a week before; main Prime Day deals start on Monday
+- Prime Day ⇢ usually in July, may be delayed till September – early deals are revealed a week before; main Prime Day deals start on Monday

 - Summer Deals ⇢ July and August – attractive deals offered throughout entire holiday time